Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

 From the practical perspective, this is a non-trivial result as we recall that our training data is the MERRA-2 dataset with a resolution of 0.5$^\circ$.
-At this resolution, any VMAX detected directly on the gridded data would not generally match with the best track intensity.
-In addition, the TC inner-core structure is marginally resolved by the MERRA-2 data at the high-intensity limit.
-As a result, downscaling VMAX on the 0.5$^\circ$ grid using the traditional vortex detection method gives much worse results, with the RMSE of $~$29.9 kt as compared to the much smaller range of RMSE from the TCNN model (see the green box plot in Fig. \ref{fig:wind_speeds}a).
-In this regard, our TCNN model demonstrates that TC development must leave some imprints on large-scale environments that DL models can actually learn from data, even without all fine-scale details.
-To some extent, this is analogous to the potential intensity framework, which provides the maximum intensity that a TC can obtain in a given environment with no details of TC inner-core structure or transient development \citep{emanuel1986, kieu2015, Ferrara_etal2017, KieuWang2017a, DownsKieu2020, Gilford2021}.
+At this resolution, any VMAX detected directly on the gridded data or statistical downscaling would not generally match with the best track intensity (Fig. \ref{fig:wind_speeds}).
+In addition, the TC structure is marginally resolved by the MERRA-2 data at the high-intensity limit.
+As a result, retrieving VMAX on the 0.5$^\circ$ grid without account for spatial information as in the traditional vortex detection or statistical downscaling method gives worse results, with a larger RMSE of $\approx$25.9 kt and 31.5 kt as compared to the RMSE from the TCNN model (see the green and yellow box plots in Fig. \ref{fig:wind_speeds}a).
+In this regard, the TCNN model demonstrates that TC development leave some important spatial imprints on large-scale environments that DL models can learn from data that other traditional methods could not.
+To some extent, this is very analogous to the potential intensity framework, which provides the maximum intensity that a TC can obtain from a given environment with no details of TC inner-core structure or transient development \citep{emanuel1986, kieu2015, Ferrara_etal2017, KieuWang2017a, DownsKieu2020, Gilford2021}.

+Of equal importance for verifying TCNN performance beyond the VMAX statistics are additional extreme-intensity constraints.
+Among these, the maximum lifetime intensity (LMI) is a common metric, as it exhibits distinctive characteristics from a climate perspective that warrant further examination \citep{Lee_etal2016, Kieu_etal2025}.
+Figure \ref{fig:LMI} presents the LMI distribution for the test period derived from the multi-output TCNN model, compared with best-track data and other retrieval methods.

+It is evident that the vortex-tracking retrieval method exhibits a weak double-peak structure in the LMI distribution, while the TCNN substantially enhances this feature, with the second peak shifted toward higher intensities and closer to the observed distribution.
+In constrast, the statistical downscaling approach based on regression fails to reproduce the double-peak structure altogether, instead producing a single peak concentrated around 50–60 kt.

+The improved LMI distribution as seen in Fig. \ref{fig:LMI} therefore provides additional evidence of the TCNN’s effectiveness in enhancing TC intensity estimates by incorporating ambient environmental information from coarse-resolution grids.
+Of course, TCNN does not fully capture the observed LMI distribution at the very high intensity range, likely due to the limited intensity-related information available at the 0.5$^\circ$ resolution for model training.
+Despite this limitation, the consistent improvement of TCNN in reproducing both the full VMAX and LMI distributions suggests that incorporating spatial environmental information adds significant value to TC intensity retrieval, beyond what traditional methods can achieve.